Environments (beta)

 flag letting you specify which

-environment you intend to interact with, e.g.:
+Environment you intend to interact with, e.g.:

 modal run --env=dev app.py

-modal nfs create --env=dev storage
+modal volume create --env=dev storage

-To set a default environment for your current CLI profile you can use
+To set a default Environment for your current CLI profile you can use

 modal config set-environment